Yanis Baltass: Murders

 Sometime in late 1995, Baltass was contacted by an Albanian shepherd he had previously employed and was asked to pay for the man's work, which he initially refused.
 Embittered by the denial, the man contacted two compatriots from nearby villages to pressure Baltass into paying him.
 Eventually, the shepherd was contacted again and notified by his former employer that he would not only be paid, but that Baltass himself would transport the two men across the country.

 On 20 December 1995, Baltass picked up 20-year-old Petrisi Losi and 25-year-old Paugin Legisi in his car, promising that he would safely transport them over the border so they could visit their family members for the holidays.
 Unbeknownst to them, Stavros Baltass and Dimitris Savvelidis were trailing behind them in another car, and eventually stopped them on a deserted road near the village of Petroto in Kilkis.
 Pretending to be police officers, they ordered the men to get out of the car, whereupon they robbed them of 800,000 drachmas.
 Shortly afterwards, Baltass drew a gun he had kept on him and shot both Losi and Legisi, killing them.
 The trio then transported their bodies to an old tunnel near Vaiochori, where Baltass painted their fingernails in an attempt to mislead police into believing they were women who had fallen victims to human traffickers.
 The victims' bodies were found two months later, with an autopsy confirming that they were the missing men who had been declared missing by family members back in Albania.
 As he was the last person seen in their company, Baltass was called in and questioned, with him claiming that he had simply taken them across the border and left them afterwards, unaware of what had happened next.
 As the authorities lacked evidence to arrest him, he was released.
-For the following few years, his involvement in this case was quickly forgotten by everybody except the Albanians working in the area, who persisted the rumors that he was somehow involved.
+For the following few years, his involvement in this case was quickly forgotten by everybody except the Albanians working in the area, who persisted in the rumours that he was somehow involved.